 Additional Protein Sources For Meat Eaters:

 If you eat meat and you’re looking to add more protein to this soup, we have a few additional recommendations.
 Honestly, any leftover meat will work wonderfully.
-So if you have leftover meat like beef, pork, or chicken, cut it or shred it up and add it to this soup.
+So if you have leftover meat like beef, pork, or chicken, cut it or shred it up and add it to this keto vegetable soup.

 YUM!
 Another easy thing to do is add bone broth, and we do this often.
 While different products vary with their protein content and nutrient profile, we’d recommend chicken or beef bone broth by Pacific Foods.
 Both offer an incredible micro and macro nutrient profile, plus 9g of protein per cup for both varieties.